 JWC Peace Research Foundation was established by Li, Jin Wei on International Peace Day on September 21, 2015, in Canada.

-JWC Peace Research Foundation is registered in Canada, it is a legal society, an independent, non-government, and non-profit international folk think tank.
-Team members, including researchers, and other staff on the principles of advisers are volunteers.
+JWC Peace Research Foundation is an independent, non-government, and non-profit international folk think tank.

 JWC Peace Research Foundation's main task is to study the causes of major armed conflict, war size and major regions of the global,which conflict and war destruction of human society, in order to avoid conflict and war, maintain and defend world peace through the various study and put forward relevant proposals for peace-related aspects of reference, also by the relevant United Nations bodies and concerned appeal of armed conflict or war-related aspects of restraint and stop military actions and the phasing out of hostilities and for various diplomatic peace efforts.